-You should also be aware that any non traditionally constructed house may prove more difficult [or for some types impossible] to mortgage or require additional inspections, and that problem will roll on to the next prospective purchaser so you could find it slightly harder to sell.
-We would, of course, be happy to survey one for you, about £600 plus VAT in London and about £500 plus VAT in Kent – give us a call or get a quote here
+You should also be aware that any non-traditionally constructed house may prove more difficult (or for some types impossible) to mortgage or require additional inspections, and that problem will roll on to the next prospective purchaser so you could find it slightly harder to sell.
+We would, of course, be happy to survey one for you – give us a call or get a quote.

-Council of Mortgage Lenders – Non Traditional Housing in the UK [report]
+- Council of Mortgage Lenders – Non Traditional Housing in the UK

-Additional Notes – Laing Easiform, also referred to as Lang Easi Form, Easi-form, Easyform or Easy Form type houses
+Note: Laing Easiform is also referred to as: Lang Easi Form, Easi-form, Easyform or Easy Form type houses.